ProlificsPanther/RESTAPI/README.md

 # RESTFUL-API
-This repo is for the demo of integration of Get and Post with Panther
+This repository contains sample source  on how to make a RESTful POST & GET from a Panther Web application

 # Pre-Requisite:
   * Panther Servlet/Apache
-  * ini file for the app
+  * Panther Web ini file for thed application

 # Contents of the demo:
   * Demo.jsp